-The production of energy from wind turbines has no direct emissions as is expected from coal or oilbased power stations.
-Harnessing more energy by means of wind farms will reduce dependency on oil, gas and coal power stations, thereby resulting in a reduction in harmful emissions that can be damaging to human health and the environment.
-Some minor indirect emissions associated with the construction of the Proposed Development include vehicular and dust emissions.
+The production of energy from wind turbines has no direct emissions as is expected from fossil fuelbased power stations.
+Harnessing more energy by means of wind farms will reduce dependency on fossil fuels, thereby resulting in a reduction in harmful emissions that can be damaging to human health and the environment.
+Some minor short term or temporary indirect emissions associated with the construction of the Proposed Development include vehicular and dust emissions.